14–18 Jul 2025

 M82.
 Image Credit: Hubble and Chandra Composite image

-These endeavours are complemented by the latest generation of galaxy simulations that are pushing forward higher-resolution and model the multi-scale physics of the interstellar and circumgalactic media in ever increasing detail, which can derive from insightful idealised problem setups of small-scale physics including but not limited to the multi-phase structure of galaxies or plasma physics processes.
+These endeavours are complemented by the latest generation of galaxy simulations, which push forward higher resolution and model the multi-scale physics of the interstellar and circumgalactic media in ever-increasing detail.
+These simulations can derive insights from idealized problem setups of small-scale physics, including but not limited to the multi-phase structure of galaxies and plasma physics processes.
 Those models are accompanied by simulations that trace galaxy evolution following the hierarchical Lambda cold dark matter scenario with many physical processes included, opening the possibility of performing realistic mock observations and comparisons to observational data.

 Topics